harbaum/Pacman-TangNano9k/m0sdock_usb_joystick/README.md

 $ CROSS_COMPILE=<where you downloaded the toolchain>/bin/riscv64-unknown-elf- BL_SDK_BASE=<where you downloaded the sdk>/bouffalo_sdk/ make
 ```

-The resulting binary can be flashed on the the M0S.
+The resulting binary can be flashed onto the M0S.
 You need to unplug
 the M0S from USB, press the BOOT button and plug it into USB with the
 BOOT button pressed.
 Once connected release the BOOT button.
 The device
 should now show up with its bootloader on the PC: